nwilson512/nwilson512.github.io/sample-works/api.md

 ### Computer hand generation

-The computer's hand is generated using a pseudorandom (in a generous sense of the term) algorithm based on the current time in seconds.
+The RPSAPI generates the computer's using a pseudorandom (in a generous sense of the term) algorithm based on the current time in seconds.

 ```
 // use time for psuedorandom hand generation, take the modulus of 3 to select one of 3 hands